Open-Systems-Pharmacology/OSPSuite.ReportingFramework/README.md

 If you are contributing code, please be familiar with the [coding standards](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODING_STANDARDS_R.md).

+Integration tests for this package are maintained separately at [ReportingFramework-Test-Reports](https://github.com/Open-Systems-Pharmacology/ReportingFramework-Test-Reports).

 ## License

 OSPSuite.ReportingFramework Library is released under the [GPLv2 License](LICENSE).